bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OuterDiameter_1D65QTyIPFEwphBQILyT$Q/Documentation.md

-The actual outer diameter of the pipe.
+The actual outer diameter of the pipe or tube.